How do you create a brand that people are loyal to? Why do people buy your stuff instead of someone elses?

 - Why would I buy an Apple phone over an android?

-I had to go and explore, and that curiosity led me to a career in marketing.
+For me, this is the raison d’etre for being in marketing.
 All about why and how people buy stuff.
-Then, quite naturally, I had ended up having a career in payments.
+Pair that with an understanding of the payments industry and you’re cooking on gas.
 Payments, to me, is the sexy bit.
 Are you really going to do it?
 It’s the crux of a shopping decision.

-Before I get into the nitty-gritty of how a payment process can sway that decision, I’d like to first talk you through some of my findings on why everyone else is in Gucci and I’m rolling in H&M, which I think is a very good brand by the way.
+Before I get into the nitty-gritty of how a payment process can sway that decision, I’d first like to ponder the psychology of buying.

 In purely psychological terms, as you shop, your brain releases endorphins and dopamine.
 This is what your brain releases when you’re happy, and as many things that make you happy are, it’s highly addictive.